Whistl suspends rival UK mail delivery service, 2,000 jobs at risk

 "To stem the losses from the operations, we have taken the difficult decision to suspend the current service during the review process," Whistl said in a statement, adding it had begun consultation talks with workers.

-Shares in Royal Mail were up 3.4 percent on the news to 495 pence at 1142 London time, the top riser on the FTSE 100 Index.
+Shares in Royal Mail were up 3.4 percent on the news to 495 pence at 1042 GMT, the top riser on the FTSE 100 Index.

 Royal Mail has said Whistl's plans to deliver only to the most profitable, easy to serve areas would undermine the financial viability of its own universal six-day-a-week service.